pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/tunnels/index.md

 These tunnel documents detail various how-to guides on how to achieve individual components of this set up.
-These documents are not strictly PyMedPhys PyMedPhys specific, but they do detail how this multi-site deployment has been achieved.
+These documents are not strictly PyMedPhys specific, but they do detail how this multi-site deployment has been achieved.
 As such, they are published here in the hope that they may be useful to other system administrators who wish to deploy either PyMedPhys or similar across their own network of centres.

 ## Index